Jdundas247/Dundas-EDA-2022/Zebrafish_Markdown.md

 > vs water).
 We can then compare body measurements (yolk height, body
 > length, fin lengths, eye dimensions) and swimming ability (average and
 > max swimming velocity.)
 This then allows us to show how chemical alarm
-> cues effect embryonic development in zebrafish
+> cues effect embryonic development in zebrafish.

 Introduction